|This unadorned interior view of a Cliff May Rancho

 Usonian homes, is revolutionary, and to this day there are few communities

 like it.
-Moreover, because of the generous "set-back" rules
+Moreover, because of the minimal "set-back" rules

 within the Long Beach tract, owners are able to fence these areas to create